anggardhanoano/flin/README.md

 ## HOW TO TEST APIs

-- Please check video in here for how to use Postman
 - For the endpoint, can check each part README file or check from the Swagger (please read README)